darrenho/Statistical-Machine-Learning/README.md

 # Statistical-Machine-Learning
-This GitHub site will serve as a code repository for Spring 2017.
+This GitHub site contains the course materials for Statistical Machine Learning that I taught at Colorado State University Spring 2014.

-We will be using to store and update code for use during the semester and beyond!
+Though it is an unstructured repository, my hope is that it will be useful to researchers, students, or professors in some capacity.
+Please do not use the materials for commercial purposes.